Harley Academy

 “The Government must empower Ofqual to require regulated Awarding Organisations to evidence that their qualification curriculum is compliant with nationally set minimum standards, and all aesthetic practitioners should therefore be required to hold a regulated qualification in line with this.
 Ofqual must also ensure academic progression routes to regulated qualifications are available from a range of Awarding Organisations for all aesthetic practitioners.”

-“On-site medical oversight must be mandatory for aesthetic non-surgical cosmetic treatments using Prescription Only Medicines, where the treatments are performed under the oversight of the prescriber who has gained the accredited qualifications to prescribe, supervise and provide remedial medicines if necessary.
+“On-site medical oversight must be mandatory for aesthetic non-surgical cosmetic treatments using Prescription-Only Medicines, where the treatments are performed under the oversight of the prescriber who has gained the accredited qualifications to prescribe, supervise and provide remedial medicines if necessary.
 An initial face-to-face consultation with the person providing the medical oversight (the prescriber) must also be mandatory prior to any treatment.”

 The APPG acknowledging just how crucial it is for aesthetics practitioners to achieve a high standard of training and obtain a properly-regulated, accredited qualification is vindicating for many within the industry.